Skip to content

 capsem-gatewaybinHTTP gateway.
 Axum on TCP:19222, Bearer auth, WebSocket terminal relay

 capsem-appbinThin Tauri webview.
-Points at gateway, bundles frontend/dist as fallback
+Points at gateway, bundles frontend/dist for the service-unavailable screen

 capsem-traybinSystem tray.
 Polls gateway, shows VM status